Ryanb021/whistler/README.md

 ## Description

-### Introducing Whistler: Unleash Your Voice, Connect, and Share!
+### Introducing Whistler: Unleash Your Voice, Connect, and Share

 - Whistler is a dynamic and vibrant social media app that takes inspiration from the essence of Twitter while adding its own unique twist.
 Designed to empower users and create meaningful connections, Whistler provides a platform for individuals to express themselves, engage in conversations, and share their thoughts with the world.